railsbridge-boston/docs-hardfork/sites/en/intro-to-rails/cloud9_tips.md

 Cloud9 doesn't use vagrant, so you can skip any commands that include `vagrant`.

 # Running the server
+Normally, we run our new rails websites in a terminal window.
+However, if rails is running, we can't run other commands!
 If a terminal is running your server with `rails server`, it won't accept any other commands.
 You should open a new terminal tab to run the server, so you can continue to run commands in your first terminal tab.

 On the bottom of your editor is the console window.
 If you don't see the console window, click **View > Console** from the top menu.